mcosovic/FactorGraph.jl/docs/src/man/discreteInput.md

 ```
 Hence, the local function is associated with the conditional distribution ``p_i(x_i|\mathcal{X}_i \setminus x_i)`` and the set of random variables ``\mathcal{X}_i``.
 The conditional distribution takes probability values over all possible state combinations of the random variables from the set ``\mathcal{X}_i`` forming the conditional probability table.
 To describe the joint probability density function ``g(\mathcal{X})``, it is enough to define the container that saves indices of discrete variables and conditional probability tables.

-The input data used to describe the joint probability density function can be given using HDF5 and XLSX input files or by passing data directly via command-line arguments.
-The examples of the input files are located in the `src/example`.
-Note that, with large-scale systems, we strongly recommend using the HDF5 file data format.

 Thus, the parameters that describe the factor graph structure are represented by variable `probability` containing indices of random variables, while variable `table` saves conditional probability tables.
-The function `discreteTreeModel()` accepts HDF5 and XLSX input files with variables `probability` and `table`.
-Also, this function accepts variables `probability` and `table` directly via function arguments.
+The function `discreteTreeModel()` accepts variables `probability` and `table`.

 ---

-#### Build the graphical model by passing arguments
+#### Build the graphical model
 Let us observe the following joint probability density function:
 ```math
     g(\mathcal{X})  \propto  p_1(x_1)p_2(x_1|x_2)p_3(x_1|x_2,x_3),